|

 Packing must be up to a high enough standard to satisfy the shipping companies' insurance requirements.
 Insurance will simply not cover an item that has been inadequately packed, or whose packaging has failed, and it will be deemed to be the sender's fault.

-After years of organising the shipping of hundreds of items worldwide, from stomp boxes to Hammonds and Mellotrons, we can at least offer advice.
+After years of organising the shipping of thousands of items worldwide, from stomp boxes to Hammonds and Mellotrons, we can at least offer advice.
 We believe that the vast majority of cases of damage to shipments are actually caused by inadequate packing - often enough, packing that has one weak point.
 And a package is only as strong as its weakest part.

 That doesn't mean that packages aren't often treated more roughly than they ought to be - or that compensation is never payable.
 But even in a case where an insurance claim is paid, it's usually a complicated hassle claiming it.
 Plus, of course, one more old piece of kit has been spoilt, and will never be quite the same again.